DenizKaragulle/nominate-2/docs/source/partials/_getting_started.md

 ```

 Tailcoat does not support versions of Internet Explorer lower than 8.
 Internet Explorer 7 and below don't support media queries or the `box-sizing: border-box;` css property, preventing them from displaying columns and responsive design correctly.

-## Documentation

-Please see the [documentation site](http://arcgis.github.com/tailcoat/) for more in-depth information on using Tailcoat.

-## Contributing

-See the guidelines in CONTRIBUTING.md.